-All graduate students should have a student ID card and may receive one for a fee, at the Bannockburn Village I-101.
-For more information, visit www.ucrcard.ucr.edu.
+All graduate students should have a student ID card and may receive one for a fee, at the Highlander Student Station.
+For more information, visit https://ucrcard.ucr.edu/.
 Access to research laboratories must be requested on a quarterly basis by the faculty member supervising the specific research laboratory.
 The Department Chair grants access to instructional laboratories to TAs on a quarterly basis.
 If regular keys are required for a specific door, a written request, approved by the student's advisor and must be submitted to the ME department office.